About Us

 Route 3-D: Huchuy Picchu Mountain

-This route includes a visit to the Inca royalty sector and a hike to the summit of Huchuy Picchu Mountain, located next to Huayna Picchu.
-It does not include the classic Machu Picchu photo.
+With this ticket, in addition to the tour through the Inca royalty sector, you can also hike to the summit of Huchuy Picchu Mountain, which is located next to Huayna Picchu Mountain.
+However, it does not include the classic Machu Picchu photo.

 Interior of the Machu Picchu citadel with Circuit 3